Skip to main contentSkip to main content

 Data Sovereignty

-On August 25th of 2006, AWS launched EC2 in the US-East-1 region located in Northern Virginia.
-A short 15 months later, AWS launched a European version of s3 object storage due to the need of European customers to keep data in Europe.
+On August 25th of 2006, launched in the US-East-1 region located in Northern Virginia.
+A short 15 months later, launched a European version of object storage (opens in new tab)due to the need of European customers to keep data in Europe.
 This was the beginning of a common theme and an important concept to understand about cloud technology.
-While customers in the US have enjoyed the benefits of AWS since the beginning, other countries may have "data sovereignty" laws or regulations that dictate which AWS region will host their companies' technology assets or even whether the associated data can be hosted in the cloud at all.
+While customers in the US have enjoyed the benefits of since the beginning, other countries may have "data sovereignty" laws or regulations that dictate which region will host their companies' technology assets or even whether the associated data can be hosted in the cloud at all.

 Latency

-Beyond the hard requirement of data sovereignty, geo-distribution serves the dual benefit of allowing AWS customers to host internet-facing resources in a geographic location near where customers will be at the time of access.
-Even though data travels through fiber optic cables at nearly the speed of light, latency can increase dramatically over physical distance.
+Beyond the hard requirement of data sovereignty, geo-distribution serves the dual benefit of allowing customers to host internet-facing resources in a geographic location near where customers will be at the time of access.
+Even though data travels through fiber optic cables at nearly the speed of light, latency can increase dramatically over physical distance (opens in new tab).
 This is additionally important due to search engine considerations about site latency, where search engines are a primary driver of traffic for many sites.
 Sites that consistently exhibit poor latency are unlikely to receive high search engine rankings.

 Answer the questions below